wearenocomputer/curve-fitting/README.md

-# curvetting
+# Curve Fitting

+Jypyter notebook example with simple curve fitting on a parabola function.
-curve fitting experiment in python
+ Using numpy and built in curve fitting method in scipy